brunoricardosecco/reactjs-code-lint-configs/README.md

 }
 ```

-And thats it!
+And that's it!
 Now your commit messages will be linted and they will follow the conventional commit specification :smiley:

 ---

 # Code lint

 First of all, check if you installed the extensions I sad above in your VSCode.
 Now we have to delete the older configurations.
-If your project have this files, delete them: `.prettierrc` and `.eslintrc.json` or `.eslintrc.js`
+If your project has these files, delete them: `.prettierrc` and `.eslintrc.json` or `.eslintrc.js`

 ## ESLint